mkorman9/dragonsectorteaser2019/PlayCAP/readme.md

 # TODO

-We receive 2 files:
+We are given 2 files:
-- HTML5 application that makes use of connected gamepad (`app.html`)
+- HTML5 application (`app.html`)
-- Packet Capture (.pcap) file that seem to contain some USB traffic  (`PlayCAP.pcapng`)
+- Packet Capture file (`PlayCAP.pcapng`)

 At first I started looking at app.html.
+When opened it presents a simple screen keyboard.
+![app][screenshots/app.png]

-When opened it presents a simple screen keyboard, that might be controlled through an external gamepad.
-Basically you can send commands like `left`, `right`, `up` and `down` that will move cursor through rows and columns, one at a time.
-Also `select` appends focused character to "Flag" field, and `reset` moves cursor into initial position.
-They seemed to be controlled through a DPAD and A/X buttons.
-I didn't have any gamepad to test it, so I made sure that I'm able to control the input by applying modification at the end of source code.
+By analysing given javascript you can guess that the app might be controlled through an external gamepad.
+Basically you can send commands like `left`, `right`, `up` and `down` which will move a cursor in corresponding direction.
+Also `select` appends focused character to the "Flag" field, and `reset` moves cursor into initial position.
+These action are triggered using a DPAD and A/X buttons.
+I didn't have any gamepad to test it, so I made sure I'm able to control the input by applying modification to the end of the script.
 ```javascript
   //...
   window.gamepad_poll = setInterval(function() {